-Jacqueline Clark, APR, Fellow PRSA
+Jacqueline K. Clark, MPA, APR, Fellow PRSA

 Jacqueline Clark, APR, Fellow PRSA, leads west regional government relations and public affairs for LafargeHolcim NA, the world’s largest construction materials manufacturer.
 Clark directs the company’s public and government affairs as well as political action, community relations and crisis management programs.
 She is currently serving her second term on the PRSA Board of Directors.